JaccomoLorenz/godot-camera-control/assets/maujoe.camera_control/README.md

   - Capture = 2 (MOUSE_MODE_CAPTURED),
   - Confined = 3 (MOUSE_MODE_CONFINED).

+#### Freelook
-- bool mouselook - Enable/disable mouselook.
+- bool freelook - Enable/disable freelook.
 Default is true.
-- float sensitivity - Sensitivity of the mouselook.
+- float sensitivity - Sensitivity of the freelook.
 A value between 0 and 1.
 Default value is 0.5.
-- float smoothness - Smoothness of the mouselook.
+- float smoothness - Smoothness of the freelook.
 A value between 0,001 and 0,999.
 Default value is 0.5.
+- int yaw_limit - Limit the yaw of the mouselook in Degrees, if limit >= 360 there is no limit.
+Default value is 360.
+- int pitch_limit - Limit the Pitch of the mouselook in Degrees, if limit = 360 there is no limit.
+Default value is 360.

+#### Pivot
 - Spatial privot - Optional privot object for thirdperson like mouselook.
 Default value is None (no privot).
 - bool rotate_privot - Enable/disable if the will be rotated with the camera.
 Default is false.
 - float distance - The distance between the camera and the privot object.
 Minimum value is 0.
 Default value is 5.0
 - bool rotate_privote - Rotate privot object with the mouselook.
 Default is false.
 - bool collision - The camera avoid it to go through/behind objects.
 Default is true.

-- int yaw_limit - Limit the yaw of the mouselook in Degrees, if limit >= 360 there is no limit.
-Default value is 360.
-- int pitch_limit - Limit the Pitch of the mouselook in Degrees, if limit = 360 there is no limit.
-Default value is 360.
+#### Movement
 - bool movement - Enable/disable camera movement (flying).
 Default is true.
 - bool local - Switch between movement on local or global axes.
 Default is true.
 - float acceleration - Set the movement speed up factor.
 A Value between 0 and 1.
 Default value is 1.0.
 - float deceleration - Set the movement slow down factor.
 A Value between 0 and 1.
 Default value is 0.1.
 - Vector3 max_speed - Set maximum movement speed for each axes separately.
 Default value is (1.0, 1.0, 1.0).

+#### Input Actions / Controls
+##### Freelook
+- String rotate_left_action - Input Action for Left rotation.
+Default action is "".
+- String rotate_right_action: Input Action for Right rotation.
+Default action is "".
+- String rotate_up_action - Input Action for upward rotation.
+Default action is "".
+- String rotate_down_action: Input Action for downward rotation.
+Default action is "".

+##### Movement
 - String forword_action - Input Action for fordward movement.
 Default action is "ui_up".
 - String backward_action - Input Action for backward movement.
 Default action is "ui_down".
 - String left_action - Input Action for Left movement.
 Default action is "ui_left".